HeavyMedl/netstorage/README.md

 Simplified helpers for file-level interactions.

-- `fileExists` — Check if a remote file exists
+- `isFile` — Check if a remote file exists
 - `syncFile` — Sync a single file between local and remote
 - `uploadMissing` — Upload only files missing from the remote target